pmunts/muntsos/README.txt

 MuntsOS is a stripped down Linux distribution that includes a small compressed root file system within the kernel image binary itself.
 At boot time the root file system is unpacked into RAM and thereafter the system runs entirely in RAM.
+After MuntsOS has finished booting, it unmounts the boot media, so you don't have to worry about an orderly shutdown.
+Just power off the microcomputer board whenever you want to.

 Each kernel release tarball contains a kernel image file (.img), which may be common to several different microcomputer boards, and one or more